 “There was one artist who did this wonderful lettering of cut-out great big primary letters,” says Sider.
 “I couldn't really see what it read across the quilt.
 But when you back up, it says, ‘don't panic,’ ‘be brave.’
 And it's very, very powerful because it looks like something that you might see on a kindergarten wall because of the bright colors, and yet it's a very serious message.”

-Sider chose 97 quilts that were to appear in an exhibit at the Houston International Quilt Festival, but when that exhibit was canceled due to COVID-19 concerns, she decided to turn the exhibit into a book.
+Sider chose 27 quilts that were to appear in an exhibit at the Houston International Quilt Festival, but when that exhibit was canceled due to COVID-19 concerns, she decided to turn the exhibit into a book, adding 70 more quilts for a total of 97.
 The book morphed into the exhibit now on view at the New England Quilt Museum through Dec.
 31. After sifting through so many entries, Sider says the message that resonated most with her was “the idea that we’re all in this together.”

 Meanwhile at the Museum of Fine Arts Boston, “Fabric of A Nation: American Quilt Stories” also showcases quilting but with a special focus on how the medium has historically evolved to become not just an artistic and decorative form but also a forum for sharp social commentary.
 Like the exhibit at the New England Quilt Museum, it also grew out of a publication, but incorporates 50 quilts from the 17th century all the way up to the modern day.